 If you are not eating vegetables, it is going to be really hard to provide these nutrient synergies.
 You’ll end up with a nutrient imbalance.
 That’s why eating a variety of foods will always beat supplements.

 The research on what would happen if you didn’t eat vegetables is slim.
-What we do have is a lot of studies which show that inadequate vegetable intake is linked to various health conditions.
+What we do have is a lot of studies that show that inadequate vegetable intake is linked to various health conditions.

 Of course, anyone could argue that these conditions could be avoided by eating X, Y, or Z. That’s not the point though.
 Rather, these are the health conditions you could reasonably expect if you weren’t eating vegetables and weren’t replacing the veggies with suitable alternatives.